 This load group 1 switch operates the on-board battery charger designated for the dedicated bow thruster battery.
+See "Bow Thruster Charger" on page 8-11 for more details.

-Cabin Outlet
+• Cabin Outlet

-This load group 1 switch activates the GFCI cabin outlet located forward of the refrigerator in the forward berth area.
+This load group 1 switch activates the GFCI cabin outlet located forward of the refrigerator in the V-berth area.
+See "Outlets" on page 8-17 for more details.